hydrodynamicstability/statquotes/README.md

   - *Hydrodynamica* (Strassburg:  Dulsecker) translated by Thomas Carmody and Helmut Kobus (New York:  Dover, 1968)

+- "I have never taken much interest in what appears to me as mathematics which has nothing to do with any tangible objects."

+  - Sir Geoffrey Ingram Taylor (1975)

+  - Quoted in G. K. Batchelor, An unfinished diaglogue with G. I. Taylor.  *Journal of Fluid Mechanics*, 70:  625-638.

 ## Computing

 - "The purpose of computing is insight, not numbers."